omar711/maptimeSG/hotosm-autotag-building/README.md

 .
 .
 .
+Looking up buildings for task 391, project 2469 Written 29247 buildings to data/validated_buildings/2469-746-buildings.csv
 ```

-In this project we have 696 validated tasks so it'll query Overpass 696 times, in each case pulling a list of all buildings stored in that task area.
+In this project we have 696 validated tasks so it'll query Overpass 696 times, in each case pulling a list of all 29,247 buildings stored in that task area.

 Once again, you can trawl a whole set of projects using: